 A parent or legal guardian must accompany an enrolling student.
 Instructions and necessary forms may be obtained in the school office.
-A counselor and the registrar will handle the details of enrollment.
+A counselor will handle the details of enrollment.
 An administrator will meet with all potential students and their parent/guardian and give final approval for enrollment.